last updated 05/07/2014

 A booster diode is connected to the alternator’s regulator to trick the alternator into increasing its output voltage.
 As a battery becomes full this will help charge the battery faster.
 A voltage increase of 0.5V is typical.

 A vehicle’s alternator has no regard for the state of charge of the batteries.
 It will keep trying to charge indefinitely.
 For this type of charging arrangement, the voltage should not exceed about 13.8V or as defined under “float charge” on the battery’s datasheet.
-This voltage is the best compromise between charge rate / state of charge and minimizing overcharge, grid corrosion and elevated temperatures.
+This voltage is the best compromise between charge rate and minimizing overcharge, grid corrosion and elevated temperatures.
 This is why car alternators regulate to around 13.8V and why most battery datasheets indicate 13.8V as the float charge level.
 Alternator booster diodes will permanently elevate the voltage, leading to increased grid corrosion, higher battery temperatures, increased risk of venting and reduced battery life.
 If your alternator voltage is below 13.8V and a booster diode brings it to 13.8V then that is ok.
-Boosting to higher than 13.8V, and holding it permanently at the elevated voltage, will reduce battery life.
+Boosting to higher than 13.8V and holding it permanently at the elevated voltage will reduce battery life.

 Solar Panels can be used for charging your batteries.
 They provide a good solution for those that want to be self sufficient and go on long camping missions through remote areas.
 They are available in various voltage and power ratings.
 More than one solar panel can be used in parallel to combine their power output.
 Solar panels joined in parallel work most efficiently if they are the same.
 If they are the same, you can design it so that they both generate power at their optimal operating points.
 Mixing different panels together gives a compromised operating point.
 It will work but the panels will not operate as efficiently.